Unboxed-Software/solana-course/content/intro-to-onchain.md

 ## Programs store data in Program Derived Addresses (PDAs), a key-value store

-These addresses are called **program derived addresses** and act as a **key / value store**.
+Data for Solana programmed are stored in **program derived addresses (PDAs)**.
+Solana's PDAs can be thought of as a **key / value store**:

  - The 'key' is the address of the PDA, which is determined by `seeds` chosen by you, the programmer.
    - Want an account to store USD to AUD exchange rate?
 Your program can use the seeds `USD` and `AUD` to make a Program Derived Address
    - Want to store information about the relationship of two users?
 You can use **both those users wallet addreesses** as seeds to make a PDA to store that information.
    - Want an account to store Steve's review of Titanic?
 Your program can use Steve's **wallet address** and the string `titanic` (or maybe the IMDB ID if you prefer) to make a Program Derived Address.
    - Want some global infomation for your entire program?
 You can use a string like `config`.
 Your program's PDAs are unique, so these won't conflict with other users.
- - The value is the data inside.
+ - The value is the data inside the account at the given address.
    - The data inside the PDA is determined by you, the programmer.

 Key value stores allow your on chain program, and client software, to consistently determine the address data can be found at, because the same seeds will always return the same address.

 ## Solana front end apps need to specify all the accounts they will use

 As you may already know, Solana is fast because it can process transactions that don't overlap at the same time.
-Ie, just like the real world, Alice sending to Bob doesn't stop Chris from sending something to Diana.
+I.e., just like the real world, Alice sending to Bob doesn't stop Chris from sending something to Diana.
 Your front end apps needs to specify the addresses of all the accounts they will use.

 This includes the PDAs you make.
 Thankfully, you can calculate the address for PDAs in your front end code before you write data there!